akhileshpok/Threat_Detection_In_Network_Traffic/data_sheet/CICIDS2017_Dataset_Datasheet.md

 ## Dataset Composition

 - **Instances:** Approximately 2.8 million network flows.
-- **Features:** Over 80 features per flow, including flow duration, protocol, source/destination IP and ports, packet counts, bytes, and various statistical features.
+- **Features:** Around 80 features per flow, including flow duration, protocol, source/destination IP and ports, packet counts, bytes, and various statistical features.
 - **Labels:** Each flow is labeled as benign or belonging to one of several attack categories.

 ## Labels and Class Distribution